course-details-portlet

 Course content

-Photogrammetry: Definition, basic concepts.
-Photogrammetric imagery, image characteristics.
-Introduction to perspective transformation and reconstruction of stereoscopic models.
+Photogrammetry: Definition and fundamental concepts.
+Photogrammetric imagery and image characteristics.
+Introduction to perspective transformations and the reconstruction of stereoscopic models.
 Map compilation.
-It will be given a basic introduction to laser scanning and drones for mapping, where both basic theory and practice/demo are included.
-Before mapping an area, GPS/GNSS measurements are used to establish networks of control points with millimeter accuracy.
-The control points are marked in order to be recognized in images.
-In the photogrammetry part of this course, drones/RPAS (Remotely Piloted Aircraft Systems) can be used to take images of a test field.
-The overlapped images will be geo-referenced and linked together to spatial stereo models.
-From the models, 3D data for GIS or BIM can be produced.
-Geometric accuracy estimates will be made for all phases, from the GPS measurements to the final 3D data processing.
+A basic introduction to laser scanning and the use of drones for mapping is also provided, including both theoretical background and practical demonstrations.
+Prior to mapping an area, GPS/GNSS measurements are used to establish control point networks with millimeter-level accuracy.
+These control points are marked so they can be identified in images.
+In the photogrammetry part of the course, drones (RPAS - Remotely Piloted Aircraft Systems) may be used to capture images of a test field.
+The overlapping images are geo-referenced and linked together into spatial stereo models.
+From these models, 3D data suitable for GIS or BIM applications can be produced.
+Geometric accuracy assessments are carried out for all stages, from the initial GPS measurements to the final 3D data processing.

 Learning outcome